MicrosoftDocs/windows-dev-docs/hub/powertoys/image-resizer.md

 | `%5` | Actual height |
 | `%6` | Actual width |

-For example, setting the filename format to: `%1 (%2)` on the file `example.png` and selecting the `Small` file size setting, would result in the file name `example (Small).png`.
+Example: setting the filename format to: `%1 (%2)` on the file `example.png` and selecting the `Small` file size setting, would result in the file name `example (Small).png`.
 Setting the format to `%1_%4` on the file `example.jpg` and selecting the size setting `Medium 1366 x 768px` would result in the file name: `example_768.jpg`.

 You can specify a directory in the filename format to group resized images into sub-directories.
-For example, a value of `%2\%1` would save the resized image(s) to `Small\example.jpg`
+Example: a value of `%2\%1` would save the resized image(s) to `Small\example.jpg`

-[Characters that are illegal in file names](/windows/win32/fileio/naming-a-file#file-and-directory-names) are replaced by an underscore `_`.
+[Characters that are illegal in file names](/windows/win32/fileio/naming-a-file#file-and-directory-names) will be replaced by an underscore `_`.

 You can choose to retain the original _last modified_ date on the resized image or reset it at time of the resizing action.